The Advantages and Disadvantages of Private and Public Cloud Computing Solutions

 The scalability of a public cloud computing solution is typically very simple and immediate.
 The storage is also scalable to accommodate growth, and it’s easy to switch between performance categories.
 The downside is that there’s a higher cost per-hour that becomes aggregated with additional computing resources.
 Scaling up for increased performance can also multiply your cost by a factor of two or more, and there’s a fixed level of CPU and RAM per category.

 The ‘per-hour computing costs’ for a public cloud is fairly easy and transparent; it’s OpEx versus CapEx and employee costs.
-The downside is that the costs are variable and subject to change at the whim of the provider.
+On the downside, the costs are variable and subject to change at the whim of the provider.
 In addition, there’s no scalability within an instance—rather it’s per instance so you’ll need to watch costs carefully.
-Storage costs can also easily get out of control and are on top of computing costs, so you’ll need to monitor this carefully.
+Storage costs are calculated on top of computing costs, so you’ll also need to monitor this carefully.

-In terms of reliability and risk management, there’s little control over where systems are located or whether redundancy even exists.
-They’re also notoriously unreliable with little guarantee of uptime, as evidenced by Amazon’s fairly recent outage.
+In terms of reliability and risk management, there’s little control over where systems are located or whether redundancy exists.
+They’re also notoriously unreliable with little guarantee of uptime.

 Private Cloud Computing Solution

 If your private cloud solution is virtualized, you can scale it nearly as quickly as a public cloud offering with limited additional costs.
-You’d have CapEx costs, but they could be converted to OpEx costs through leasing options, and you’ll own your equipment at the end of the lease.
+You’d have CapEx costs, but they could be converted to OpEx costs through leasing options.
 The performance scaling is incremental—you can scale out, scale up, or scale within all quite easily.
-You can also easily maintain and support machines with different performance levels or a development and testing environment.
+You can also maintain and support machines with different performance levels or a development and testing environment.

-The only real downside to a private cloud computing option is that you must amortize costs if you purchase the equipment.
+The only real downside to a private cloud computing option is that you’ll need to amortize costs if you purchase the equipment.

 A private cloud clearly differentiates itself from its public cloud counterpart in the reliability and risk category.
 With a private cloud, you can easily increase the level of support you need to cover power redundancy.
 Four integrated Gigabit Ethernet ports enhance network availability and can be installed in failover configurations.
 In addition, on-board system management tools encourage proactive remote monitoring and intervention.

 Depending on your computing environment and needs, what levels of security and scalability you require, each cloud computing deployment option can play a role.
-Again, it might even be a hybrid cloud that suits your needs best.
+Don’t forget—a hybrid cloud may best suit your needs.